hanhanwu/Hanhan-Machine-Learning-Model-Implementation/AdvancedClassification_ReadMe.txt

   a.
 For yes, no answers, change "yes" to 1, change "no" to -1, change empty answer into 0.
   b.
 For hobies, I am going to build hobby hierarchy, so that for people have exactly same hobbies, the total match score got higher; if they share same category but different hobbies, got high sore too but lower than the first case;
   c.
 For geo-distances, I'm using geopy to get latitude, longitude based on the address, and measure geo-distance  (Python libraries is so powerful). geopy provides 2 formulas to calculate distances: great-circle and vincenty, I am using vincenty since it is more accurate.
   d.
-Finally, convert each row of the data input into numerical data row.
+Convert each row of the data input into numerical data row.
+  e.
+Rescale the data, for each column, get their max and min, then using float(r[i]-min[i])/(max[i]-min[i]) to do the rescaling.
+Since in this way, all the column data will be in range [0,1], so for each row, the data is also on the same scale.

 5. categorize_hobbies.py